boltchat/bolt/README.md

 ## Author
 [Kees van Voorthuizen (@keesvv)](https://github.com/keesvv)

-## Logo
+## Branding
-The lightning bolt used in the logo of this project is courtesy of [Icons8](https://icons8.com/icons/set/lightning-bolt--v1).
+The branding for this project can be found [in this repository](https://github.com/boltchat/branding).

 ## License
 This project is licensed under the [Apache License 2.0](./LICENSE).